gvwilson/thirdbit/src/fiction/iffy/index.md

-She was pretty sure her foster mother's "in case" hadn't included this situation, but there was no time to think about that, no time to think about whether Ignacio had a plan because even downhill on the world's best highway there was no way they could move as fast as the Marines.
+She was pretty sure her foster mother's "in case" hadn't included this situation, but there was no time to think about that, no time to think about whether Edson had a plan because even downhill on the world's best highway there was no way they could move as fast as the Marines.